Data-Epic/Ayo-Mike-Bikeshare_ETL/Readme.md

 The Bikesharing ETL Pipeline project is a data engineering solution designed to automate the process of extracting, transforming, and loading (ETL) Capital Bikeshare trip data.
 The goal is to build a comprehensive data pipeline that handles large-scale data processing, enables real-time data analysis, and provides an interactive platform for data visualization.

 This is a Dockerized, end-to-end data engineering project that ingests, processes, and visualizes Capital Bikeshare data.
-It features a scheduled ETL pipeline, real-time data flagging, partitioned storage in MinIO (S3), and interactive dashboards powered by Metabase.
+It features a scheduled ETL pipeline, real-time data flagging, partitioned storage in gads/output/, and interactive dashboards powered by Plotly.

 ## Project Goals